blaine-geiger/Pwnagotchi/README.md

 There is also a Bettercap UI at http://10.0.0.2:80/

 ### Placing inside the case
 Placing the device inside of the case I chose was a tight fit.
 I used paper to protect the screen from scratches while sliding it into place.
-Also be careful with the ribbon cable, it is very fragile.
+> **Note**: Be careful with the ribbon cable, it is very fragile.

 <p align="center">Assembled components inside the casing.
  <br/>